 Influence Without Authority

-SNI’s Influence & Persuasion Training is designed to help participants influence others and the decisions they make.
+SNI’s Influence & Persuasion Training Program, Influence Without Authority, is designed to help participants influence others and the decisions they make.
 In many cases, people try to get things done without understanding the other individuals involved in the process, their motivations and needs, and how they make decisions.
-Examples include:

 - Pharmaceutical reps trying to convince a doctor to prescribe their product